MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-adjustment-value-entry-allowed-posting-dates.md

 title: Error Message "Posting Date is not within your range of allowed posting dates"
 description: Resolve the error behind the message "Posting date is not within your range of allowed posting dates" when running the Adjust Cost - Item Entries batch job.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.devlang: al
 ms.search.keywords: null
-ms.date: 09/17/2021
+ms.date: 05/24/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---

-# <a name="error-message-posting-date-is-not-within-your-range-of-allowed-posting-dates"></a>Error message: "Posting Date is not within your range of allowed posting dates…"
+# Error message: "Posting Date is not within your range of allowed posting dates…"

-When using the **Adjust Cost - Item Entries** batch job you may run into the following error message:
+When you use the **Adjust Cost - Item Entries** batch job, you might run into the following error message:

 **Posting date is not within your range of allowed posting dates**

-This error message indicates that the user is not allowed to post entries for the date in question, and this can be remedied by changing the user setup.
+This message indicates that you aren't allowed to post entries for the date you entered.
+You can get around this issue by changing your user setup.

-## <a name="change-the-user-setup"></a>Change the user setup
+## Change the user setup

 |User ID  |Allow Posting From  | Allow Posting To  |
 |---------|---------|--------|
 |EUROPE  |  2020-09-11      |2020-09-30      |

-The user in this case has an allowed posting date range from September 11th to September 30th and is therefore not allowed to post the Adjustment Value Entry with Posting Date September 10th.
+In this case, you're allowed to post in the date range from September 11 to September 30.
+However, you aren't allowed to post the adjustment value entry with a September 10 posting date.

-### <a name="overview-of-the-posting-date-setup"></a>Overview of involved posting date setup
+### Overview of the posting date setup

-#### <a name="inventory-periods"></a>Inventory Periods
+#### Inventory Periods

 |Ending Date  |Name  |Closed  |
 |---------|---------|---------|